mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 # Upgrade to a supported version.

 The unison project does not provide support for old versions.
-As of 2022-02, only 2.51.5 and newer are considered new enough to be allowed in the issue tracker.
+As of 2022-04, only 2.52.0 and newer are considered new enough to be allowed in the issue tracker.
 If you are running an older version, **especially 2.48**, please upgrade before asking for help.
 See https://github.com/bcpierce00/unison/wiki/Downloading-Unison for how to get precompiled binaries for a limited set of platforms.
+The `unison-users` list is the appropriate place for help upgrading.

 This guidance to update applies even if your operating system provides an older version.
 The group of people contributing to unison maintenance is not responsible for how packaging systems (including GNU/Linux distributions) update unison, even though some of them help with some systems.
 Please address issues such as "FooOS 42 has unison 2.48" to FooOS.